Home > How to Tips

 Create a new Photo Library

-Now, close all the windows on your Mac/MacBook and reopen Photos to check whether you can access the new Photo Library.
-And then, you can use the method we mentioned above to designate this new Photo Library as your System Photo Library.
+Now, close all the windows and reopen Photos to check if you can access the new Photo Library.
+After that, you can use the method below to designate this new Photo Library as your System Photo Library.

 Bouns Tips

-For some users, the Photos Cannot Find the System Photo Library error message may put them on edge, so it's necessary for them to keep a backup via Time Machine or other software.
+For some users, the Photos Cannot Find the System Photo Library error message may put them on edge, so they must keep a backup via Time Machine or other software.
 Regularly backing up your Mac/MacBook allows you to quickly retrieve data in case of loss.

-Click the below button to share this tutorial on your social media to help others who have the same problem as you.
+Click the below button to share this tutorial on your social media to help others.